bryanphillips/AndroidContactApp/README.md

 Android Contact Test App

-Basic sample app created to test Xamarin Mobile and find better ways to import contacts via android.
+Basic sample app created to test find better ways to import contacts via android and display them.
+This is using similar practices that google uses.
+I created this as an alternate to Xamarin Mobile.

-App will also create random contacts on device for testing scrolling through.